 Step 8

-The latest status of the network topology is as in the following image.
+The latest status of the network topology is shown in the following image.
 After you determine the VLANs on the network topology, you must configure the TCP/IP settings for the VPCSs.

-Then, after making a Trunk connection between Cisco Switches, you must configure the connection between R1 and SW1 as a Trunk.
+Next, create a trunk connection between the Cisco Switches.
+Next, you need to configure the connection between R1 and SW1 as a trunk.

 Now, double-click to assign an IP address to the VPCS PC1.